danielrosehill/My-Github-Repo-Index/sections/gpts.md

 ### Output Capture

 - [Helpful GPT Outputs](https://github.com/danielrosehill/Helpful-GPT-Outputs) Miscellaneous outputs from GPTs organised into folders.
 A public first entry repo for prompt outputs (of sorts).
+- [ChatGPT Generated Code]((https://github.com/danielrosehill/ChatGPT-Generated-Code)) A repository in which I capture code and scripts which ChatGPT has been able to generate.
+Usually it requires a bit of renining but frequently it works out of the box.
+In almost all cases, it saves a lot of time and effort!

 ### Prompt Libraries